Paolo Violi: Aftermath

-Although Nicolò Rizzuto was in Venezuela at the time of Violi's murder, his brother-in-law Domenico Manno was believed to play a major role in the murder under Rizzuto's orders.
-The three hitmen who killed Violi, namely Agostino Cuntrera, Giovanni DiMora, and Domenico Manno all made guilty pleas to the charges of conspiracy to murder Violi as the Crown dropped the charges of first-degree murder against them as part of the plea bargain.
-Cuntrera, Manno and DiMora observed omertà and refused to name who hired them, but the police had observed that the three men often talked with Nicolo Rizzuto.
+Although Nicolò Rizzuto was in Venezuela at the time of Violi's murder, his brother-in-law Domenico Manno was believed to play a major role in the murder on Rizzuto's orders.
+The three hitmen who killed Violi, Agostino Cuntrera, Giovanni DiMora, and Domenico Manno, all made guilty pleas to the charges of conspiracy to murder Violi as the Crown dropped the charges of first-degree murder against them as part of the plea bargain.
+Cuntrera, Manno and DiMora observed omertà and refused to name who hired them, but the police had observed that the three men often talked with Nicolò Rizzuto.
 The Montreal Gazette in an editorial condemned the plea bargains where it was declared, "For society to let people off with punishment this light-under a seven year term, a prisoner is eligible for parole after two-is almost to sanction the planning of executions...All this adult life, Paolo Violi worked to undermine respect for the law.
 Now, even in death, it would appear that he has accomplished the same."

 Manno received a seven-year sentence after pleading guilty to conspiring to kill Violi.
 Rizzuto confidant Agostino Cuntrera was also prosecuted, receiving a five-year sentence in relation to Violi's murder.
 The war ended on 17 October 1980, when Rocco Violi, the last of Violi's brothers, was seated, for a family meal, at his kitchen table in his Montreal home when a single bullet from a sniper's rifle struck him dead.
 Cotroni died of cancer on 16 September 1984.
-By the mid 1980s, the Rizzuto crime family emerged as Montreal's pre-eminent crime family after the turf war.
+By the mid-1980s, the Rizzuto family emerged as Montreal's pre-eminent crime family after the turf war.